 Eligibility Services for Special Education

-Eligibility Services coordinates the implementation of special education in all schools related to child study, referral, evaluation, eligibility, and reevaluation to ensure compliance with federal and state regulations and local procedures.
+Eligibility Services coordinates the implementation of special education processes in all schools related to child study, referral, evaluation, eligibility, and reevaluation to ensure compliance with federal and state regulations and local procedures.

 As a resource, parents may access the Parent's Guide to Special Education developed by the Virginia Department of Education.
 This guide helps parents understand their rights and responsibilities, their child's rights, and the school's responsibilities to meet the special needs of your child and includes a description of the special education process and what is required during each step of the process.

 Child Find Notice for Special Education Services